Please Save a Life!

-We will be looking for foster homes UK-wide.
+We are looking for foster homes in Cornwall and Devon preferably, but do accept applications from other areas too.
 All our applicants will have to fill in an application which if successful would be followed up by a home visit and foster contract.

 Some dogs come from family situations where circumstances have changed or the person has passed away.
 Others can't cope with behaviour problems.
 With these dogs we often get the chance to meet them or speak to the current family.
 It is an advantage to know as much as possible about at dog.
 But if the dog comes from abroad for example, often their history is unclear and they have never lived in a home before or encountered a life as we know it here in the UK.
 These dogs need extra help and patience.
 A great number of dogs in UK pounds also have an unknown history and therefore, they can't be assessed in great detail.
 They come in all shapes, sizes, ages and temperaments.

 It is very important for us to know which type of dog you are able to accommodate and also which issues you are prepared to work with.
 Once we have discussed this with you in detail and logged it with us here we can then go ahead and place a suitable foster dog with you.